oanegros/MicroscopyNodes/README.md

 - up to 5D (up to tzcyx in any axis order) tifs are supported.
 - Axes order and pixel size will be attempted to be read out automatically
-- Otsu initial volumetric emission material is applied
+- Initial volumetric emission material is applied
 - Scale bars are added to the `Geometry Nodes` container of your volumetric data